joycesim/joycesim.github.io/GroupVision/index.md

 Tracking and recording work is important.
 Taking clear notes feels boring but pays off massively later when you are writing.
 Use whatever you are most comfortable with to take notes during meetings.
 You may want to keep a separate journal to take notes on the department seminars you attend.
-You should use a citation management software, like Zotero, EndNote, or BibTeX, to manage the papers you’ve read (or will read) for each project (e.g., a class, your qualifying exam, a research project).
+You should use a citation management software, like Zotero, Mandalay, EndNote, or BibTeX, to manage the papers you’ve read (or will read) for each project (e.g., a class, your qualifying exam, a research project).
 It is very helpful to write a short summary in the notes about the paper so you don’t have to read the entire paper again down the road.

 ### d)    Coauthorship